-i) On-premise license fees
+ii) On-premise license fees

 On-premise license fees entitle the customer to deploy the Kneat Gx platform on the customers' own servers.
-Revenues from on-premise perpetual license sales are recognized at a point in time, upon delivery, when transfer of control of the software has passed to the customer, there are no uncertainties surrounding product acceptance and consideration is known and considered collectible.
+Revenues from on-premise perpetual license sales are recognized at a point in time, upon delivery or go-live, when transfer of control of the software has passed to the customer, there are no uncertainties surrounding product acceptance and consideration is known and considered collectible.